 Malta was a British Crown Colony until 1964.
 Valletta was badly bombed during the Second World War and it’s inhabitants lived underground in tunnels during this period.

 One part of the city contains crossroads featuring statues of Christian Saints.

-The best way to go around Valetta is on foot.
 Even though the city was heavily bombed during the Second World War it has a historic feel to it with plenty of interesting architecture and sites to visit.
 I will add more of these in my next update.